 where $b= \frac{1-x_2 }{1-x_2'}\in (0,1)$ and $c= \frac{ x_2-x_2'}{1-x_2'}\in (0,1)$, and $b+c=1$.

 This implies that

 This as an equation of the form

-where $b\in (0,1)$ and $y\in (0,1)$.
+where $b\in (0,1)$ and $y\in [0,1)$.
 Note that the left hand side is larger when $y=0$ and the two are equal when $y=1$, and that the derivative of the difference is

-so the difference is decreasing over the entire interval, and hits 0 at the end of the interval.
-Therefore the difference is always positive in $(0,1)$ and so there is no solution.
-Thus, our supposition was incorrect, establishing the lemma. \end{proof}
+The difference is decreasing over the entire interval, and hits 0 at the end.
+Thus, the difference is always positive in $[0,1)$ and there is no solution, meaning our supposition was incorrect. \end{proof}

 \